I’ve been a big believer in landing pages before most marketers realized their importance.

 As a result of this strategy, my advertising agency grew from a staff of 25 to 250 employees and earned millions in additional profit.

-Needless to say, after watching an effective landing page strategy transform this client’s business, I was sold on landing page’s value.
+Needless to say, after watching an effective landing page strategy transform this client’s business, I was sold on the value of landing pages.